clicon/clixon-docs/backend.rst

  .. image:: backend1.jpg
    :width: 100%

-The backend daemon is the central Clixon component.
+The backend daemon is the central component in the Clixon architecture.
 It consists of a main module and a number of dynamically loaded plugins.
 The backend has four APIs:

 *configuration*
   An XML file read at startup, possibly amended with `-o` options.
-*Internal interface*
+*Internal interface / IPC*
   A NETCONF socket to frontend clients.
-This is by default a UNIX domain socket but can also be an IPv4 or IPv6 TCP socket.
+This is by default a UNIX domain socket but can also be an IPv4 or IPv6 TCP socket but with limited functionality.
 *Datastores*
-  XML files storing configuration.
+  XML (or JSON) files storing configuration.
 The three main datastores are `candidate`, `running` and `startup`.
-A user edits the candidate datastore, commits the changes to  running which triggers callbacks in the plugins.
+A user edits the candidate datastore, commits the changes to  running which triggers callbacks in plugins.
 *Application*
-  Backend plugins configure the underlying system with application-specific APIs.
-These API:s depend on how the underlying system is configured, examples include configuration files or a socket, for example.
+  Backend plugins configure the base system with application-specific APIs.
+These API:s depend on how the underlying system is configured, examples include configuration files or a socket.

-Note that a user typically does not access the datastores directly, it is possible to read, but write operations should not be done, since the backend daemon uses a datastore cache.
+Note that a user typically does not access the datastores directly, it is possible to read, but write operations should not be done, since the backend daemon in most cases uses a datastore cache.

 Command-line options
 --------------------